 I have always loved patterns and special details.
 Todays project is going to be all about that.
 I am so excited to share this project with you all.
-Are you familiar with McKenzie -Childs merchandise?
+Are you familiar with MacKenzie-Childs merchandise?
 It is for sure one of a kind.
 Their products as gorgeous, fabulous, beautiful, unique, original, definitely high quality.
 They may not be affordable for some or budget friendly.
 Today I would like to make something that is going to be for sure all the way affordable.
 Shall we paint harlequin patten star in black and white pattern with some gold?
-I am so ready for good McKenzie-Childs inspired star diy .
+I am so ready for good MacKenzie-Childs inspired star diy .

 SUPPLIES NEEDED to create a black and white star

 This post may contain affiliate links.
 This means that if you purchase from one of the these links I will make a small commission, but rest assured you will not pay more for any products.

 - White High Gloss Enamel Paint

 - Hot Glue Gun

 How to make MacKenzie-Childs inspired STAR home decor piece

 I was so lucky to be able to find at the dollar spot at the Target store nice 3D STAR.
 Loved it because it is around 12 inches high.
 That size is simply perfect for my needs.